 - The first year these pests start to nest in a yard, they usually go unnoticed.
 It is easy to miss a few holes.
 Every year this will grow exponentially.
 Within 3-5 years, expect to have several thousand!

-- Although nests may be under pine straw or wood chips, most species prefer to dig on bare ground between grass and plants.
-Holes are easy to mistake for worm castings.
+- Although nests may be under pine straw or wood chips, most species prefer to dig on bare ground between grass and plants, through cement mortar joints and even under walkways.
+Holes are easy to mistake for worm castings and usually come from hatching pupae down in the ground left from the previous seasons egg laying.

 - Some are pollen or other organic food feeders; not all are predatory.

 - Most nest sites tend to be where sunlight, moisture and soil density meet some requirement they like.
 Once a nest site is started, expect it to expand each year and become larger and larger.
-Although nests are abandoned each year, they are not reused.
+Although nests are abandoned each year, the same area will be used.
+This happens because digger wasps leave special pheromones used to mark good locations for making nests.
+These scents will attract new queens looking for good nest sites as well as keep hatching young around.
 New nests will be made adjacent to old nests and most old nests fill in over the winter.

 - Expect populations to vary from year to year, based on things such as the severity of the past winter, local insect levels, rain patterns, humidity and temperature.